-Few concepts in music theory have provided me with an “aha” moment quite like learning about the relative major and relative minor keys.
-The realization of the relationship between the two brings quite a bit of clarity to the learning the major/minor scale patterns and sets the groundwork for exploring the concept of modes.
-I’m sure the suspense is just killing you, so let’s get to it.
+Few concepts in music theory have provided me with an “aha” moment quite like learning about the relative minor and relative major keys.
+The realization of the relationship between the two brings quite a bit of clarity to the learning major and minor scale patterns and sets the groundwork for exploring the concept of modes.

 If you don’t know the major and minor scales, you should check out the following lessons prior to going through this one:

 Major and minor scales are built upon 7 intervals, or degrees, with both scales following a set pattern of whole steps (2 semitones) and half steps (1 semitone).